Yukawa theory in non-perturbative regimes: towards confinement, exact $\beta$-function and conformal phase: Dyson-Schwinger equations of Yukawa theory

 It must be emphasized that the momentum $p$ entering into the dispersion relation arises by the integration of the equation for $G_1$ and does not correspond to the momentum of asymptotic states in quantum field theory.
 Once again we point out that this choice is neither unique nor we are able to prove that it is the best one.
 We choose it because is in a closed analytical form, all other results we will obtain from it are too and some interesting understanding of non-perturbative physics can be straightforwardly obtained.

 It is important to notice that $G_2(0)$ gives rise to the dynamical mass $m_\phi^2$ while the dispersion relation (\ref{eq:disp}) would be massive even for $G_2(0)=0$.
 The solution $G_1(x)$ depends explicitly on space-time points and thus it formally violates translation invariance of the action.
 The latter is a generic feature of the dynamical ground-state, also found in other approaches beyond the Fubini instanton \cite{Fubini:1976jm,Lipatov:1976ny} (for a comprehensive discussion of non-trivial properties of the ground state e.g.~in quantum non-abelian gauge theories, see Refs.~\cite{Batalin:1976uv,Savvidy:1977as,Pagels:1978dd,Olesen:1980nz,Shuryak:1983ni,Pasechnik:2013sga,Pasechnik:2013poa,Addazi:2018fyo,Addazi:2018ctp}, as well as recent reviews of Refs.~\cite{Pasechnik:2016sbh,Addazi:2022whi,Pasechnik:2021ncb} and references therein).
 However, the vacuum correlation function $G_1(x)$ is not an observable of the theory by itself.
-It can be shown explicitly that despite of a non-trivial $x$-dependence of $G_1(x)$, the translation invariance is recovered by the propagator $G_2$ as we will see below.
+It can be shown explicitly that despite of a non-trivial $x$-dependence of $G_1(x)$, the translation invariance is recovered for the propagator $G_2$ as we will see below.
 This grants a proper symmetric behavior to the observables of the theory based on LSZ theorem.
 An important example of this fundamental feature of a quantum theory can be found in Ref.~\cite{Addazi:2018fyo}, where it has been demonstrated that quasi-periodic singularities in the homogeneous time-dependent Yang-Mills condensate result in a translationally-invariant ground-state energy density in the form of cosmological constant.

 It is then straightforward to obtain the two-point correlation function in momentum space \cite{Frasca:2013tma}.
-If the mass shift due to renormalization could be neglected (below, we will consider the full formula to a proper evaluation of the RG behavior of the scalar sector)
+If the mass shift due to renormalization could be neglected (below, we will consider the full formula to a proper evaluation of the RG behavior of the scalar sector), the propagator is given by